-We are not accountants, we are a group of techies that love helping bridal businesses be more successful.
+Disclaimer: We are not accountants.
 Our job at BridalLive is to build a great product and then show you how to use it.
 Your job is to determine if what we’ve created fits with the way your books are set up.
 If you don’t possess the knowledge to make this decision, you will need to seek professional advice from a CPA or your bookkeeper.
-We’d love to help, but we just aren’t qualified to answer accounting questions.
-If you need a someone to help with this decision, we have partnered with a financial consultant that understands Bridal Accounting.
+If you need a someone to help decide if this feature works with the way you do bookkeeping, we have partnered with a financial consultant that understands Bridal Accounting.
 They can be found here on our Recommended Partners page.

 The Export End Date works a little differently.
-You can either leave this field blank, which tell BridalLive to export everything from the Start date to the current date.
+You can either leave this field blank, which tells BridalLive to export everything from the Start date to the current date.
 Or, if you are wanting to export a specific period of time, then you’ll want to enter a date.
-Setting it up like this will tell BridalLive to only export data for the month of April.

 BridalLive uses Journal Entries when exporting data to QuickBooks.
 The Export Type field allows you to specify whether you’d like those journal entries to be made for each day or whether you’d like to aggregate all of the data for a given date range into 1 journal entry.
 We recommend the Daily option for several reasons, but mostly because it is easier for you to see the specifics for each day.

 The Export Class field is used only if you have multiple business locations.
-If you are a multi-location business, you’ll have multiple BridalLive accounts.
-Each with their own QuickBooks settings.
+If you are a multi-location business, you’ll have multiple BridalLive accounts - each with their own QuickBooks settings.
 The Export Class allows you to classify the data that is exported from each BridalLive to the associated Class in QuickBooks.
-This allows you to segregate the data from each location within QuickBooks.
+This allows you to separate the data from each location within QuickBooks.

-The next step is to select which information you’d like BridalLive to send to QuickBooks.
-We’ll get into the specifics of how the information is exported later in this article, but for setting up your Export, you’ll just need to select which data to export.
+We get into the specifics of how the information is exported to QuickBooks Online in another article, but for setting up your Export, you’ll just need to select which data to export.

 Receiving Vouchers are created in BridalLive when you receive merchandise from a manufacturer.
 These vouchers are exported to QuickBooks as Bills.
-Turning this on saves you from having to enter your manufacturers’ invoices twice.
-This is probably the most time-saving element of the QuickBooks export.
+Turning this setting on saves you from having to manually enter your manufacturers’ invoices twice.
+This is on of the most time-saving element of the QuickBooks export.